lucasaugsue/casamento-site/README.md

-# site casamento e victória
+# Site casamento Lucas e Victória

 For those who are not aware, I am fulfilling my dream of getting married next year, in the middle of the year, with my bride and eternal girlfriend, Victória Sgrancio, the love of my life!
 This is a project to help with my dream getting married in the middle of 2024, so I decided to make my wedding website myself to put some important information that my fiancée and I will need to pass on to the guests, such as the attendance list,